Pregnancy After Treatment for Early Stage Breast Cancer

 Time to Read: About 4 minutes

-This information answers some commonly asked questions about pregnancy after treatment for early stage breast cancer.
+This information answers some common questions about pregnancy after treatment for early stage breast cancer.

-Everyone’s situation is different.
-If you’re thinking about getting pregnant, talk with your healthcare team about what’s best for you.
+If you’re thinking about getting pregnant, talk with your care team about what’s best for you.
+Here are some things to think about.

 Is it safe for me to get pregnant after treatment for breast cancer?

-While it’s safe to get pregnant after treatment for breast cancer, some women are concerned about their estrogen hormone levels going up during pregnancy, and causing a recurrence (cancer coming back).
-But, women who get pregnant after treatment for breast cancer don’t have a higher risk of recurrence or death from breast cancer.
+While it’s safe to get pregnant after treatment for breast cancer, some people are concerned about recurrence (cancer coming back) from estrogen hormone levels going up during pregnancy.
+People who get pregnant after treatment for breast cancer do not have a higher risk of recurrence or death from breast cancer.

 How long do I need to wait after treatment before trying to get pregnant?